riboflavin/test-framer-sync/compare/fathom-vs-granola.md

 Fathom requires integrating with video conferencing platforms (Zoom, Google Meet, Teams).
 Granola explicitly "runs on your computer (currently Mac) and listens to meetings without needing a bot in the call" and has "no bot or plugin required."

 • What do users say about the quality of transcriptions?
 For Fathom, transcriptions are "praised as quick and accurate" according to user reviews.
-For Granola, there's no specific mention of transcription quality in the provided context.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.